 - After finding the second edge, mark it and remove the device from the wall.

-- Measure the distance with a tape to find the middle of your support structure more easily.
+- Measure the distance with a tape measure to find the middle of your support structure more easily.

 - Mark the middle of the stud.

-- Use this measurement to pinpoint the ideal area from where you’ll want to hang your heavy object.
+- Use this measurement to pinpoint the ideal area where you’ll want to hang your heavy object.

 Conclusion